caltechlibrary/dataset/docs/dataset/prune.md

-# detach
+# prune

 ## Syntax

 ```
-    dataset detach JSON_RECORD_ID
+    dataset prune JSON_RECORD_ID
-    dataset detach JSON_RECORD_ID ATTACHMENT_NAME
+    dataset prune JSON_RECORD_ID ATTACHMENT_NAME
 ```

 ## Description

-detach removes all or specific attachments to a JSON document.
+prune removes all or specific attachments to a JSON document.
 If only the key is supplied then all attachments are removed if an attachment name is supplied then only the specific attachment is removed.